All Practice Exams

 VREC (biennial renewal)

-Vermont requires 40 hours of pre-license education.
-The national PSI exam has 100 questions (70% to pass, 150 min, $110 fee).
-The Vermont state jurisprudence exam (50 questions, 75/100 to pass) is taken ONLINE through VT OPR as part of the license application.
-Key VT topics: (1) VREC under OPR — statutes at Office of Professional Regulation; (2) License renewal every 2 years by May 31 of EVEN-NUMBERED YEARS; (3) CE = 16 hrs for salespersons (includes 4-hr mandatory VT course), 24 hrs brokers; (4) Post-license = 8 hrs within 90 days; (5) Broker requirements = 2 years + 8 closed unrelated transactions + 40-hr broker course + national exam; (6) Act 250: permits for 10+ acres OR 10+ housing units, 10 criteria, VT Agency of Natural Resources has primary responsibility; (7) Property Transfer Tax: buyer pays, 0.5% on first $100K + 1.25% above for principal residences, 1.47% flat for non-principal; (8) Current Use: forest/ag land at use value, 25+ acres for forest, Land Use Change Tax on conversion; (9) Lead paint Vermont TWO-STAGE: Part I before contract, Part II at closing; (10) Designated Agency requires written consent; trust accounts within 2 BANKING DAYS; listings stay with original firm.
+Vermont requires 40 hours of OPR-approved pre-license education.
+The national PSI exam has 100 questions (about 75% scaled to pass, 2.5 hrs, $110 fee).
+The Vermont state exam (50 questions, untimed, OPEN-BOOK) is taken through a link inside the VT OPR online application — there is no separate state exam fee.
+Key VT topics: (1) VREC (7 members) under OPR; (2) License renewal every 2 years by May 31 of EVEN-NUMBERED YEARS; (3) CE = 16 hrs for salespersons (includes 4-hr mandatory VT course), 24 hrs brokers; (4) Post-license = 8 hrs within 90 days; (5) Broker requirements = 2 years + 8 closed unrelated transactions + 40-hr broker course + national exam + state exam; (6) Act 250: permits for 10+ acres OR 10+ housing units, 10 criteria, VT Agency of Natural Resources has primary responsibility; (7) Property Transfer Tax: buyer pays, 0.5% on first $100K + 1.25% above for principal residences, 1.47% flat for non-principal; (8) Current Use: forest/ag land at use value, 25+ acres for forest, Land Use Change Tax on conversion; (9) Lead paint Vermont TWO-STAGE: Part I before contract, Part II at closing; (10) Designated Agency requires written consent; trust deposits within 5 BANKING DAYS (26 V.S.A.
+Sec.
+2214); listings stay with original firm.

 Sample VT Real Estate Practice Questions